weirdev/lagern/BackupCore/Notes.md

 			Date modified changed so scan
-		Some scanned every time regardless of metadata Always do this when force scan switch is used Handle common things that could go wrong warn when lack permission to backup file warn when overwriting existing file when restoring
+		Some scanned every time regardless of metadata Always do this when force scan switch is used Specify a previous backup to use as previous backup when performing a differential backup Currently we just use the last backup made
+Handle common things that could go wrong
+	warn when lack permission to backup file warn when overwriting existing file when restoring